ishwarrimal/frontend-interview-preps/README.md

 Not accepting contributions for following:

-1. Writing explainations for the existing topic.
+1. Writing explainations for the existing/new topic.
 (Reason: The way of expalination can vary from person to person and can lead to inconstency.)

 Welcome to the Frontend Interview Preparation Guide repository!
 I am excited that you're interested in contributing to this resource.
 Whether you're an experienced developer or just getting started, your contributions are valuable in helping others excel in their interviews.